Seeing Symbols, Missing Cultures: Probing Vision-Language Models' Reasoning on Fire Imagery and Cultural Meaning: Introduction

 This paper investigates whether VLMs understand cultural semantics or rely on symbolic shortcuts.
 We extend recent work on VLM cultural biases \cite{nayak2024culturalvqa,qiu2025cross} with a diagnostic framework probing reasoning patterns.
 We analyze both classification labels and explanations \cite{ferrara2024fairness}, evaluating models on visually similar but semantically distinct fire-themed images to expose reasoning failures that accuracy metrics miss.
 Figure~\ref{fig:framework} illustrates our methodology.

-Our approach differs from recent frameworks like CROSS \cite{qiu2025cross} in three key ways: (1) we focus on explanation analysis rather than accuracy alone, (2) we introduce the novel concept of ``symbolic shortcuts'' as a diagnostic lens, and (3) we identify safety-critical failure modes when cultural misinterpretation occurs in emergency contexts.
+Our approach differs from recent frameworks like CROSS \cite{qiu2025cross} in three key ways: (1) we focus on explanation analysis rather than accuracy alone, (2) we \textbf{use ``symbolic shortcuts'' as our diagnostic lens} (rather than claiming a new concept), and (3) we identify safety-critical failure modes when cultural misinterpretation occurs in emergency contexts.

-We formally define \textbf{symbolic shortcuts} as reasoning patterns where models map visual elements (e.g., fire) directly to their most common semantic associations (e.g., festival) while neglecting contextual cues that would enable proper cultural interpretation.
-To our knowledge, this is the first systematic investigation of this phenomenon in Vision-Language Models.
+We formally define \textbf{symbolic shortcuts} as reasoning patterns where models map visual elements (e.g., fire) directly to their most common semantic associations (e.g., festival) while neglecting contextual cues that would enable proper cultural interpretation. \textbf{Rather than a comprehensive benchmark, our contribution is a controlled diagnostic focused on a single multi-meaning symbol (``fire''), complementary to breadth-first cultural evaluations.}

 Our key contributions are: (1) A diagnostic framework that moves beyond accuracy to evaluate VLM reasoning through classification and explanation.
 (2) A targeted analysis revealing how symbolic shortcuts lead to cultural misinterpretations and safety risks.
 (3) Evidence of a significant reasoning gap between Western and non-Western cultural contexts, highlighting data bias and fairness issues in state-of-the-art models.